 Exactly what this poem means and describes requires a great deal of interpretation, as it is not the sort of thing we would find many people writing today.
 So, the interpretation I am going to give is purely my own and is based entirely on how the poem makes me feel and the imagery it evokes in my own heart – rather than being one of scholarly analysis.

-The poem is titled “The Battle of Godeu” and can be found in the Book of Taliesin, which is one of the four ancient books of Wales.
-It is a rather long poem and so I have pulled out my favourite parts and greatly reduced the length.
+The poem is titled “The Battle of the Trees” and the entire piece can be found in my book Psalter of the Birds, where it has been arranged for both reading and chanting.
+The version in the book is more up to date than the one below.
+You can purchase a copy from our books page by clicking HERE.
+It is a rather long poem, so I have pulled out my favourite parts and greatly reduced the length.
 You can read the full text here.
 The reason I love this poem so much is that it describes a kind of spiritual experience of being everything which is so hard to put into words.

 The interconnectedness of all things, throughout time and place, is a very prominent theme in this poem and Taliesin describes the various forms he has taken throughout the history of existence.
 He ends the poem looking forward to the the day of judgment in which Christ will return and time will end.

 Here is my shortened version of the poem:

 I have been in a multitude of shapes,